-On September 28, 1918, a Liberty Loan parade in Philadelphia prompts a huge outbreak of the flu epidemic in the city.
-By the time the epidemic ended, an estimated 30 million people were dead worldwide.
+On September 28, 1918, a Liberty Loan parade in Philadelphia prompts a huge outbreak of Spanish flu in the city.
+By the time the pandemic ended, an estimated 20 million to 50 million people were dead worldwide.

 Influenza is a highly contagious virus that attacks the respiratory system and can mutate very quickly to avoid being killed by the human immune system.
 Generally, only the very old and the very young are susceptible to death from the flu.
 Though a pandemic of the virus in 1889 had killed thousands all over the world, it was not until 1918 that the world discovered how deadly the flu could be.

 The most likely origin of the 1918 flu pandemic was a bird or farm animal in the American Midwest.
 The virus may have traveled among birds, pigs, sheep, moose, bison and elk, eventually mutating into a version that took hold in the human population.
 The best evidence suggests that the flu spread slowly through the United States in the first half of the year, then spread to Europe via some of the 200,000 American troops who traveled there to fight in World War I. By June, the flu seemed to have mostly disappeared from North America, after taking a considerable toll.

 READ MORE: How US Cities Tried to Halt the Spread of the 1918 Spanish Flu

 Over the summer of 1918, the flu spread quickly all over Europe.
 One of its first stops was Spain, where it eventually became known the world over as the Spanish flu.
 The Spanish flu was highly unusual because it seemed to affect strong people in the prime of their lives rather than babies and the elderly.
 By the end of the summer, about 10,000 people were dead.
 In most cases, hemorrhages in the nose and lungs killed victims within three days.